 #3: Get to know the workplace

 “Overall, it was a way to prepare for the real world.
-At the beginning of that internship, I had no idea what I was doing,” Liz says.
-“Toward the end, I could go into any company's 10K and know exactly where each piece of information lived.”
+At the beginning of that internship, I had no idea what I was doing, but toward the end, I could go into any company's 10K and know exactly where each piece of information lived.”